 No off-road tour companies are allowed within Zion National Park boundaries.
-This Zion jeep tour located at the base of Zion National Park, Springdale, Utah, is a thrilling way for people with an active lifestyle to experience the back-country.
+This Zion jeep tour located just outside the base of Zion National Park, Springdale, Utah, is a thrilling way for people with an active lifestyle to experience the back-country.
 Specially permitted by the Bureau of Land Management (BLM) to get you out on the best dang jeep tour around!
 Providing a full 3-hours of fun time in the dirt, we go way beyond sightseeing, we are explorational and interactive.
 Providing the perfect amount of rugged excitement on this off-road trail, we stop at the spots that interest you…like drinking fresh rain water out of natural rock pools or taking a bite out of a prickly pear cactus.
 We love to chase lizards and enjoy the snakes from a distance.
 We’re definitely not that dumb Jeep tour.
 We are here to provide you the best tour in the area.
 We are a five-star tour company through TripAdvisor with our focus being on your group’s vacation be assured, we provide premium equipment, and by taking you to the furthest point possible provide you the best views around.
 Our tour offers you peace, solitude and serenity – – we’re the only tour company that visits this area and we will enjoy the silence of mother nature.
 In this industry, you get what you pay for…quality costs money and we don’t apologize for the quality of our tours.
 Come join us on this 4-hour round-trip off-road adventure!